RadarVisuals/RADAR/full_codebase_dump.md

  * @property {import('viem').PublicClient|null} publicClient - Viem Public Client for the current chain.
 Null if chain is unsupported or RPC URL is missing.
  * @property {string|null} chainId - The current hexadecimal chain ID (e.g., '0x2a' for LUKSO Mainnet), or null if unsupported/disconnected.
  * @property {Array<string>} accounts - Array of EOA addresses controlled by the user, provided by the UP extension. `accounts[0]` is typically the active EOA.
+ * @property {string|null} userUPAddress - The Universal Profile address of the logged-in user.
  * @property {Array<string>} contextAccounts - Array of UP addresses relevant to the current context (e.g., the profile being viewed). `contextAccounts[0]` is the primary context UP.
  * @property {boolean} walletConnected - True if the provider is considered connected (valid chain, EOA accounts, and context UP accounts are present).
  * @property {boolean} isConnecting - Always false in this implementation; connection status is derived from events and available data.
 Kept for potential API consistency if other providers manage explicit connection states.